Best Home Warranty Companies in Minnesota

 3. Review sample contracts

-Review sample contracts to see exactly what is and isn’t covered.
+Always review a sample contract to see exactly what is and isn't covered.
 Watch for exclusions related to preexisting conditions, cosmetic issues or improper installation.
-If you don’t read the exclusions beforehand, you can be hit with unexpected denials.
-Gong from Minneapolis told us, “Had a plumbing issue for a clogged drain, they denied my claim.”
+If you don't read the exclusions beforehand, you can be hit with unexpected denials.

-Make sure you understand the waiting period before coverage kicks in, the process for making claims, any coverage caps and cancellation fees.
+Make sure you understand the waiting period before coverage kicks in, the process for making claims, any coverage caps and how to cancel.
 Plus, pay close attention to freeze damage exclusions — frozen pipes are a major Minnesota claim.
 Verify that heating system coverage is robust and check whether wells and septic systems are covered or available as add-ons.

 4. Read customer reviews

-Look for Minnesota reviews mentioning furnace failures and winter response times.
-Pay attention to whether customers experienced delays during the peak winter months.
+Look specifically for Minnesota reviews mentioning furnace failures and whether customers experienced delays during the peak winter months.
 Rural northern Minnesota often reports longer wait times than the Twin Cities.

-» MORE: How to buy a home warranty
+» MORE: A helpful guide for buying a home warranty

 How much does a home warranty cost in Minnesota?